 Wish schools had taught us how to prepare for job interviews.
 Nowadays, we have YouTube, but 10 years ago, our only advisors were parents, siblings and friends who had been through the drill.

-In complete contrast was Ram Prasad Sharma (Amol Palekar) being vetted by Bhavani Shankar (Utpal Dutt) in Hrishikesh Mukherjee’s Golmaal.
-Unlike Raju, this dude only provides answers that Bhavani WANTS to hear—in fact, he even clads himself in an uncomfortably short kurta-pyjama, a far cry from his bell-bottoms lifestyle, simply because Bhavani detests Western attires.
+In complete contrast was Ram Prasad Sharma (Amol Palekar) being vetted by Bhavani Shankar (Utpal Dutt) in Gol Maal, the 1979 blockbuster by Hrishikesh Mukherjee.
+Unlike Raju, this dude only provides answers that Bhavani wants to hear.
+He even clads himself in an uncomfortably short kurta-pyjama, a far cry from his bell-bottoms lifestyle, simply because Bhavani detests Western attires.

-One of the few other coworker characters to make it to the screen is Bade Babu (Yunus Parvez), that nasal-hair-pulling clerk who isn’t wrong in approaching his workload at his own laid-back pace.
+One of the few other coworker characters to make it to the screen is Bade Babu (Yunus Parvez), the nasal-hair-pulling clerk, who isn’t wrong in approaching his workload at his own laid-back pace.
 However, the smartly designed plot makes it easy to perceive him as a slow-walking, lazy dimwit when pitted against the ‘bright and diligent’ Ram Prasad.

 I wouldn’t blame Ram Prasad alone for this twisted office environment, though.
-Bhavani’s unreasonable—and even weird—criteria for his employees (they should be moustached and only focused on accountancy, not into sports, arts or other pleasures) make him a soft target for such sycophants, instead of the honest candidates we see in the beginning who were simply being themselves.
+Bhavani’s unreasonable—and even weird—criteria for his employees (they should be moustached and focused only on accountancy, without being into sports, arts, or other hobbies) make him a soft target for such sycophants, instead of the honest candidates we see at the beginning who were simply being themselves.
 Given the high unemployment rates in the 1970s, Ram Prasad couldn’t really afford to let go of this job.
-Which explains why he tries to save his ass by concocting a cock-and-bull story about a fake twin brother when Bhavani confronts him about the hockey match.
+Which explains why he tries to save his ass by bringing up a fake twin brother when Bhavani confronts him about the hockey match.